CSV files allow you to add metadata to multiple uploads with one master file.

 CSV stands for "Comma Separated Value".
 It's essentially a text file, but you can use any spreadsheet editor - including Excel, OpenOffice, or Google Docs to edit it.

-Creating a CSV File
+Creating and applying a CSV File.

 Remember clipid and originalfilename are key metadata, the data based on which our database recognizes a file and assigns respective data.
 It is very important to include only one Key Metadata.
 If you included both keys, the database will be confused and there will be no result.

 General recommendation is to delete from your CSV file all of the columns and rows you are not planning to update and keep the file slim.
 This is to avoid errors by shifted columns/rows.

 Keep a copy of your originally downloaded, unmodified CSV file saved in your computer in case your modifications are not recognized.
 In that case you can simply use the original file to restore data as they were initially.

 When saving a modified CSV file, it is important to pay attention how it is saved.
 To save spreadsheet as CSV using OpenOffice:

 Go to Menu > File/Save as type: Text CSV (.csv)